tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 }
 ```
 I've used the SpecFlow hooks for BeforeScenario and AfterScenario to handle initialization and I've used the provided ScenarioContext to help store a common driver and the current page.
-I've also specified that these hooks only occur for tests tagged with “UI” so I can later create some additional tests that will make direct calls to the JSON controller endpoints without spinning up a whole browser session.
+I've also specified that these hooks only occur for tests tagged with "UI" so I can later create some additional tests that will make direct calls to the JSON controller endpoints without spinning up a whole browser session.

-At this point I still get all “Inconclusive” test results from Nunit, but I can see that each tests fires up a browser as Nunit progresses through the test run and the Before/AfterScenario hooks are called.
+At this point I still get all "Inconclusive" test results from Nunit, but I can see that each tests fires up a browser as Nunit progresses through the test run and the Before/AfterScenario hooks are called.

 ## Defining the Step Definition File

 With the Feature completed and a base Feature file created to handle our browser, it's time to write the code that will be executed behind the individuals steps of the file.

-Besides creating tests that result in “Inconclusive” results, SpecFlow also provides us with some basic code to get started with the step definition file.
+Besides creating tests that result in "Inconclusive" results, SpecFlow also provides us with some basic code to get started with the step definition file.
 In the text output tab of the Nunit GUI we can see that each undefined step from SpecFlow outputs the information needed to implement the step, like so:

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/SpecFlow/NunitStepDefinition.png" title="Step Definition text in Nunit Text Output" /><br /> Step Definition text in Nunit Text Output
 </div>

-Back in Visual Studio I will create a new “SpecFlow Step Definition” file and copy the content of the Nunit Text output window into the class in this file, removing the unnecessary addition example steps and all the extra class definitions and plain text.
+Back in Visual Studio I will create a new "SpecFlow Step Definition" file and copy the content of the Nunit Text output window into the class in this file, removing the unnecessary addition example steps and all the extra class definitions and plain text.
 Each statement that appears in a Scenario in the Feature File has a corresponding method in the generated Nunit test, so each one will need a method.
 I've actually cheated a little and reused some steps from some earlier SpecFlow features, so my final file only has the new steps defined:

 The other steps are in a previously defined [Step Definition file][10].
 I'll probably centralize common steps at some point to make them easy to find, but for the meantime the base class will help keep the current page and web browser accessible to the steps in both files and I have few enough tests that I'll remember where those definitions are (remind me I said this when I go back in a week and make a fuss on twitter about not remembering where they are).

 Once I have the Step Definition methods setup, I can go ahead and wire in the code necessary to drive the browser.
-I'll walk through the methods for the “Add an Item” feature.
+I'll walk through the methods for the "Add an Item" feature.

 **InterfaceTests/Features/Cart.feature**